Alfred Binet: Later career and the Binet–Simon test

-While Binet was developing his mental scale, the business, civic, and educational leaders in the U.S. were facing issues of how to accommodate the needs of a diversifying population, while continuing to meet the demands of society.
+While Binet and Simon were developing their mental scale, the business, civic, and educational leaders in the U.S. were facing issues of how to accommodate the needs of a diversifying population, while continuing to meet the demands of society.
 There arose the call to form a society based on meritocracy while continuing to underline the ideals of the upper class.
 In 1908, H.H.
 Goddard, a champion of the eugenics movement, found utility in mental testing as a way to evidence the superiority of the white race.
 After studying abroad, Goddard brought the Binet-Simon Scale to the United States and translated it into English.

 Following Goddard in the U.S. mental testing movement was Lewis Terman, who took the Simon-Binet Scale and standardized it using a large American sample.
+The first test was published in 1916 and called “The Stanford revision of the Binet-Simon Intelligence Scale”.
+A revision was published in 1937 and now called the Stanford-Binet scale.
+The name of Simon was all but erased from the record and this has been the reason why Simon's contribution to the development of the test has been overlooked in much of the 20th century and early 21st century.

-The new Stanford-Binet scale was no longer used solely for advocating education for all children, as was Binet's objective.
-A new objective of intelligence testing was illustrated in the Stanford-Binet manual with testing ultimately resulting in "curtailing the reproduction of feeble-mindedness and in the elimination of an enormous amount of crime, pauperism, and industrial inefficiency".
+The Stanford revision of the Binet-Simon Intelligence Scale was no longer used solely for advocating education for all children, as was the original objective.
+The new objective of intelligence testing was ultimately "curtailing the reproduction of feeble-mindedness and in the elimination of an enormous amount of crime, pauperism, and industrial inefficiency".

-Addressing the question why Binet did not speak out concerning the newfound uses of his measure, Siegler pointed out that Binet was somewhat of an isolationist in that he never traveled outside France and he barely participated in professional organizations.
-Additionally, his mental scale was not adopted in his own country during his lifetime and therefore was not subjected to the same fate.
-Finally, when Binet did become aware of the "foreign ideas being grafted on his instrument" he condemned those who with 'brutal pessimism' and 'deplorable verdicts' were promoting the concept of intelligence as a single, unitary construct.

-He did a lot of studies of children.
-His experimental subjects ranged from 3 to 18 years old.
-Binet published the third version of the Binet-Simon scale shortly before his death in 1911.
-The Binet-Simon scale was and is hugely popular around the world, mainly because of the vast literature it has fostered, as well as its relative ease of administration.